Order $p$ quantum Wasserstein distances from couplings: Introduction

 There now exist many different proposals of quantum Wasserstein distances that take one of the approaches mentioned above~\cite{de2020quantum, De_Palma_2023, DePalma2021, Carlen_2014, Carlen_2019, Rouze2019, cole2022quantum, Friedland_2022, Golse2015OnTM}.
 Important examples of definitions that follow the geometric route are the definitions by Carlen and Maas~\cite{Carlen_2014, Carlen2017}, which have been extensively studied in a series of works~\cite{Rouze2019, Carlen_2019, datta2020relating}.
 Roughly speaking, the geometric framework gives a natural generalisation of $\mathcal{W}_2$ in terms of a Riemannian metric on the set of full rank states such that the relative entropy with respect to a reference state arises as a gradient flow.
 However, it has the undesirable feature of depending on an underlying semigroup converging to a reference state.

-A good example of a distance that is based on a dual approach is the definition of de Palma et al~\cite{de2020quantum}.
+A good example of a distance that is based on a dual approach is the definition of De Palma et al~\cite{de2020quantum}.
 Whereas the geometric approach is well-suited to generalise the case $p=2$, this approach works well for $p=1$, and the authors were able to define a natural quantum generalisation of $\mathcal{W}_1$ with respect to the Hamming distance on the hypercube.
 The dual approach works by first defining a good generalisation of a so-called Lipschitz constant of observables, which in some sense measures how much the expectation value of the observable can change between two points when normalised by the underlying metric.
 From this, defining the distance induced by such observables is straightforward through duality.
-This generalisation has also found numerous applications in quantum information and computation~\cite{depalma2021quantum,de2022limitations,rouze2021learning, Kiani2022, De_Palma_2023, depalma2023shadows}.
+This generalisation has also found numerous applications in quantum information and computation~\cite{depalma2021quantum,de2022limitations,rouze2021learning, Kiani2022, De_Palma_2023, depalma2023shadows}, and has been extended to a distance between channels \cite{Duvenhage1_2023}.

-Finally, some works have followed the coupling approach~\cite{cole2022quantum, Friedland_2022, DePalma2021, chakrabarti2019quantum}.
+Finally, some works have followed the coupling approach~\cite{cole2022quantum, Friedland_2022, DePalma2021, chakrabarti2019quantum,Duvenhage2_2021, Duvenhage2_2022}.
 Recall that given two random variables, a coupling is a joint distribution whose marginals are the two random variables.
 In the classical setting, the Wasserstein distance can be defined as the infimum of the expected cost of transporting one random variable onto the other, where the infimum is taken over all couplings of the two random variables.
-The main advantage of the coupling approach is that it yields a definition of $W_p$ for all values of $p$.
+The main advantage of the coupling approach is that it can yield a definition of a quantum $p$-Wasserstein distance for all values of $p$.
 Existing approaches that attempt to quantise the coupling approach have significant downsides and usually do not satisfy one or more of the key properties expected from the Wasserstein distance.
 For example, the definition of \cite{cole2022quantum} is not a semidistance, and the definition of \cite{DePalma2021} is not faithful.

 In this work, we propose a new definition of the quantum Wasserstein distance based on the coupling approach.
 Our novel definition departs from the observation that, classically, the Wasserstein distance is completely determined by its value on point masses.
 As pure states are quantum analogues of point masses, we propose a coupling definition of the quantum $p$-Wasserstein distance induced by a metric on pure states and then consider an optimisation over all separable couplings of the underlying states.